surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 To quickly reset a step to 0, either double-click on a step, or hold down Ctrl and click or drag with the mouse over the desired step(s).

-Right-clicking and dragging over steps allows to draw a straight line over the desired steps, thus creating a perfectly linear staircase pattern.
+Right-clicking and dragging over steps allows you to draw a straight line over the desired steps, thus creating a perfectly linear staircase pattern.

 Holding down **Shift** while drawing will quantize the values to